oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 ## First contact

-To interact with the map we will be needing a small JavaScript library called Oskari RPC client for the page.
+To interact with the map we need a small JavaScript library called Oskari RPC client for the page.
 You can find it in npm and GitHub but for maximum compatibility with CodePen we will hotlink it from oskari.org.

 Add the script tag in `index.html` next to the other script tags where it says: